 The portage trail to Diamond Lake from Bob Lake is in good shape and pretty flat most of the way.
 Near the end, it crosses an old gravel logging road, as the map below illustrates.
 We sat at the end of the portage and had lunch and enjoyed our first real sunshine of the trip.
 It was not to last.

 As we paddled out of the shelter of the bay into the open lake itself we met a fierce east wind and the waves it was pushing our way.
 Once we committed ourselves to crossing, we were relieved to get to a small island.
 It was quite exposed but we did find a spot which was somewhat sheltered from the wind and quickly put up our tent and supplemented it with a tarp for extra protection.
 Propping up the canoe between the wind and the tent also made a difference.
 It would rain most of the afternoon and evening; we focussed on staying dry and warm.

 The visit to the pictograph site up the north arm of the lake – about 2.5 kilometers from where we were tented – would have to wait until the next day.

 - distance: 26 km.

 - weather: overcast but calm in the morning; wind and occasional drizzle in the afternoon; rain throughout the night.

-- portages: from Diamond to Lain 450 m; from Lain to Wakimika 435 m; a couple of 20 m or less carries and liftovers on the lower Wakimika River.
+- portages: from Diamond to Lain 450 m; from Lain to Wakimika 435 m; a couple of 20 m or so carries and liftovers on the lower Wakimika River.

 - Campsite: an established site on the north point across from Misabi and the start of the Obabika River